-Occupational therapy in the IDAHO-
+Occupational therapy in Idaho-

 Currently, 400 occupational therapists and 90 Occupational therapy assistants are working in the state (According to the Bureau of Labor Statistics, May 2016 report).
 They are recruited in various settings, including Skilled nursing facility (SNF), general hospital, rehabilitation centers in the state.